Dyang0/Personal-Man-Page/README.md

 Bad Habits + Ignorance = Complexity = Wasted Time & Resources

-The primary sources of wasted time includes
+The primary sources of complexity includes
 - recalling commands (this includes gdb commands for debugging)
 - effective debugging (use of gdb extensions, formatting, etc)